-This resource concerns the rental of lot space for a mobile home or modular home.
+This resource concerns the purchase of a mobile home and the rental of lot space for a mobile home.
 If the mobile home itself is rented, a different law, Iowa's regular landlord/tenant act, applies to the rental of the mobile home.

 What can I do to protect my rights?